-Rachel helps clients in relation to a broad range of commercial disputes, with a particular focus on clients in the energy and TMT sectors.
+Rachel is a solicitor advocate and Partner in the dispute resolution division.
+She advises on a wide range of commercial disputes, with a particular focus on clients in the energy and TMT sectors.
 She has extensive experience of High Court litigation, international arbitration, expert determination and mediation.

-Rachel has over 10 years' experience in advising clients in the oil, gas and power industries on contractual and other disputes.
-She also has significant experience in acting on IT disputes relating to complex outsourcing, systems integration and data management projects.
-Rachel's experience extends to acting on cases involving allegations of fraud, breaches of procurement law and professional negligence.
+Rachel has over 15 years' experience advising clients in the oil, gas and power industries on contractual and other disputes.
+Her focus includes acting for clients in relation to disputes involving technology, such as complex outsourcing, systems integration and data management projects.
+Rachel also has significant experience of defending fraud claims, multi-party litigation and disputes involving public bodies (including procurement disputes).

 Rachel's experience includes:

-- various major European energy companies on price review arbitrations under long-term gas and LNG sale and purchase agreements, involving claims in connection with oil price trends, developments in world gas markets and the economic downturn
+- Acting for various major European energy companies on price review arbitrations under long-term gas and LNG sale and purchase agreements, involving claims in connection with oil price trends, developments in world gas markets and economic instability

-- an African power company in an UNCITRAL arbitration relating to the supply of power to the mining industry
+- Acting for an African power company in an UNCITRAL arbitration relating to the supply of power to the mining industry

 Rachel has a first class degree from Exeter College, Oxford